paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 Second, an array is maintained that essentially records the number of elements in W up to N/p for each prime p up to sqrt(N).
 Also, the code has been refactored to better reveal the different stages of the main loop over the primes.

-When only counting is requested, the work performed is equivalent to the dynamic wheel sieve up to a limit of O(N/(log N)^2), since the additional work for the added arrays is negligible.
+When only counting is requested, the work performed is again dominated by compression, which is proportional to the number of deletions performed by the dynamic wheel sieve with a limit of N/log N, limited to primes up to N^(1/3).
 The space for the additional arrays is also (comparatively) insignificant.
-Accordingly, the time-complexity is O(N/((log N)^2\*log log N)) operations.
+Accordingly, the time-complexity is O(N/(log N\*log log N)) operations.
 The space required for array w is O(N/((log N)^2\*log log N)) words, and for d is O(N/((log N)^2) bytes (which again could be bits).

+This time-complexity is bettered only by the specialised algorithms for prime counting dating from Meissel's in 1870.

 ### forthcoming